 Learn about the role of a security engineer and how you can transition into this career.

+Learn more about what you can expect on the job as a security engineer, why you might consider a career in security engineering, and how to get started.
 If you're ready to start training for your security engineering role, consider specializing in the in-demand field of cloud computing by enrolling to earn Google's Cloud Security Engineer Professional Certificate.
 In as little as two months, you'll master cloud security engineering fundamentals, earn a Professional Certificate for your resume, and simultaneously prepare yourself to pass the Google Cloud Professional Cloud Security Engineer certification exam.

 As a security engineer, it’s your job to keep a company’s security systems up and running.
 This might involve implementing and testing new security features, planning computer and network upgrades, troubleshooting, and responding to security incidents.
 Security engineers may also be called cybersecurity engineers, information systems security engineers, information security engineers, or network security engineers.